Acceptance Devices | PAX A77 Terminal User Guide

 Third-party POS app

-This app downloads only on devices running the Acceptance Devices | PAX All-in-One Solution.
-When performing an SDK/ All-in-One integration, a third-party point-of-sale (POS) app that includes the SDK is installed and run directly on the PAX device.
-If you are using a debug device, you can install (or sideload) the app for development and testing by using a USB connection to your laptop.
-Mac users must use Android File Transfer to sideload apps.
+This app installs only on devices running the Acceptance Devices | PAX All-in-One Solution.
+When integrating with the SDK or PAX All-in-One, a third-party POS app that includes the SDK is installed and run directly on the PAX terminal.
+On a debug device, you can install (or sideload) the app for development and testing by using a USB connection to your laptop.
+Mac users must use Android File Transfer to sideload applications.
 For more information about debug devices, see Ordering PAX Terminal Equipment.

 Encryption keys